A Localization Method of High Energy Transients for All-Sky Gamma-Ray Monitor: Comparison and Validation

 \section{Comparison and Validation}

-To quantitatively evaluate and compare the above 4 localization methods, we conduct a Monte Carlo (MC) simulation\footnote{The real observation suffers from unknown systematic errors and is thus not suitable for this test.} to make tests.
+To quantitatively evaluate and compare the above four localization methods, we conduct a Monte Carlo (MC) simulation\footnote{We note that the real observation suffers from unknown systematic errors and is thus not suitable for this test.} to make tests.

-Again, since we focus on the comparison between the localization methods using two statistical frameworks, $\chi^{2}$ and Bayesian, therefore, several treatments are employed for simplicity and clarity: (1) Both methods are based on the fixed template with the burst spectrum which is also used to make simulation source counts, and (2) The expectation value of the background is assumed to be known which allows us to eliminate the influence of background uncertainties.
+It should be noticed that several treatments are employed for simplicity and clarity: (1) The expectation value of the background is assumed to be known which allows us to eliminate the influence of background uncertainties.
 Such an effect is trivial for the present comparison study.
-(3) The {\it Fermi}/GBM detector configuration (i.e. 12 NaI detectors) and instrumental response are adopted, however, these localization methods are applicable for any other all-sky monitors of a similar design, such as GECAM.
+(2) The \textit{Fermi}/GBM detector configuration (i.e. 12 NaI detectors) and instrumental response are adopted, however, these localization methods are applicable for any other all-sky monitors of a similar design, such as GECAM.

-Key parameters (such as the position, and spectrum of the burst source) used in the simulation are listed in Table \ref{TABLE_SourceType}.
+Key parameters (such as the position and spectrum of the burst source) used in the simulation are listed in Table \ref{TABLE_SourceType}.
 The simulated counts in each detector are derived from the Poisson fluctuation of the total expected counts, which are the expected counts of source contribution (i.e. burst spectrum convolved with the detector response) plus the expected background.

 The localization simulation results for the medium bright burst (see Table \ref{TABLE_SourceType} for burst parameters) are shown in Figure \ref{fig1}.
 To validate the location probability map and credible region, we check the distribution of the real burst position's cumulative probability in the location maps for simulated bursts.
-This distribution check and the detailed inspections of location maps for individual simulated bursts show that all these 4 localization methods based on Bayesian and $\chi^{2}$ minimization can give consistent and correct location results (especially the localization error region) for medium bright bursts.
+This distribution check and the detailed inspections of location maps for individual simulated bursts show that all these four localization methods based on Bayesian and $\chi^{2}$ minimization can give consistent and correct location results (especially the localization error region) for medium bright bursts.
 This finding is understandable because the medium bright bursts could give a large number of counts in detectors, the Gaussian distribution could well approximate the Poisson distribution, and the $\Delta \chi^{2}$ could be used to derive the confidence region.

 However, we find that some localization methods would fail to give a correct probability map when the burst becomes weak to some extent.
 Here we explore the burst intensity threshold where these methods give generally reliable localization results for two different cases: background-dominant case and source-dominant case.